drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Dorzolamide, a Potent Inhibitor of CA
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.

-These modifications lead to a new thienothiopyran analog (dorzolamide).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/dorzolamide-potent-inhibitor-ca-c7835536'><i class='fa fa-play' aria-hidden='true'></i></button>These modifications lead to a new thienothiopyran analog (dorzolamide).
 To preserve the physicochemical properties of the molecule, two methyl substituents were removed from the isobutyl side chain.
 The potency was slightly improved (pKi = 0.37 nM).
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold